thamarnan/remarkable-custom-template-refresh/README.md

 once complelte
 run this command to restart the service
 `systemctl restart xochitl`

-You'll see custom template under "Creative" Category with Blank thumbnail
+You'll see custom template under "Custom" Category when choosing template

 I'm still figuring out how to get the thumbnail to view properly